emenes/solitaire-byEmenes/README.md

-# 🃏 Solitaire (Klondike) - Version 8.1
+# 🃏 Solitaire (Klondike) - Version 8.3

 Welcome to **Solitaire by Emenes Interactive**!
 This is a modern, feature-rich edition of the classic Klondike Solitaire game.
-Built entirely using native HTML5, CSS3, and pure JavaScript (no external dependencies), this version is enhanced with a live timer, instant local state preservation, full English localization, undo/reset features, custom sound effects, and vibrant visual styling.
+Built entirely using native HTML5, CSS3, and pure JavaScript (no external dependencies), this version is optimized across desktop and mobile browsers, equipped with full cross-platform drag-and-drop support, dynamic difficulty selection algorithms, unlimited stock pile rerolls, and comprehensive progress management.

 ## 🚀 Play Now (Direct Game Link)
 Launch the game directly in your web browser here: